Registration will close 24 hours prior to the beginning of the start time listed.

 Richard F. Chambers, CIA, QIAL, CGAP, CCSA, CRMA

-Richard F. Chambers is president and CEO of The IIA, the global professional association and standard-setting body for internal auditors.
-Chambers has more than four decades of internal audit and association management experience, mostly in leadership positions.
+Richard F. Chambers has more than four decades of internal audit and association management experience, mostly in leadership positions.
 Prior to taking the helm of The IIA in 2009, he was national practice leader in Internal Audit Advisory Services at PricewaterhouseCoopers; inspector general of the Tennessee Valley Authority; deputy inspector general of the U.S. Postal Service; and director of the U.S. Army Worldwide Internal Review Organization at the Pentagon.
-He currently serves on the Committee of Sponsoring Organizations of the Treadway Commission (COSO) Board of Directors; the International Integrated Reporting Council (IIRC); and The IIA Board of Directors, as well as the Georgia State University School of Accountancy Advisory Council and the University of Alabama Culverhouse School of Accountancy’s Professional Advisory Board.
-Chambers also has served on the U.S. President’s Council on Integrity and Efficiency.
-Accounting Today has named him one of the Top 100 Most Influential People in Accounting and he has been named one of the most influential leaders in corporate governance by the National Association of Corporate Directors (NACD).
-In 2016, Chambers was honored by American City Business Journals’ Orlando Business Journal as a top CEO of the Year.
-Chambers has authored two award-winning books: Trusted Advisors: Key Attributes of Outstanding Internal Auditors, which was released in early 2017; and Lessons Learned on the Audit Trail.
+He currently serves on the Committee of Sponsoring Organizations of the Treadway Commission (COSO) Board of Directors and the International Integrated Reporting Council (IIRC).
+Accounting Today has named him one of the Top 100 Most Influential People in Accounting.
+Chambers has authored two award-winning books – Trusted Advisors: Key Attributes of Outstanding Internal Auditors and Lessons Learned on the Audit Trail.
 Both are available in multiple languages.
 His latest book –The Speed of Risk: Lessons Learned on the Audit Trail, 2ND EDITION, brings in examples and lessons learned amid a quickly evolving risk landscape since the first edition was released.